Daveb4444/Nationbuilder-scraper/README.md

 # Scraping the blog

-Now the blog will be scraped using the scrape_nb_blog script and saved in a text file in JSON format.
-This typically takes less than one minute for around 100 posts.Information on JSON can be found on the [W3Schools website](https://www.w3schools.com/whatis/whatis_json.asp).
+Now the blog will be scraped using the scrape_nb_blog.js script and saved in a text file in JSON format.
+This typically takes less than one minute for around 100 posts.
+Information on JSON can be found on the [W3Schools website](https://www.w3schools.com/whatis/whatis_json.asp).

 The script performs the following steps.